phorton1/base-Pub/FS/protocol.md

 sent to the fileClientPane that is executing the command, and reported to the user in a dialog box.

-The syntax is "ERROR - " followed by the message.
-This often needs to be parsed and reconstructed as it is reported along the way and passed back to the client in various manners, so it is important it is always ERROR space dash space, followed by a message when packetized.
+Note that ERROR uses " - " (space dash space) as the delimiter between the verb and the message parameter.